 2.1.
 In-scope entities under ES Law

-- A company incorporated in accordance with the Companies Law (2020 Revision), or
+- A company incorporated under the Companies Law (2020 Revision), or

 - A limited liability company (LLC) registered according to the Limited Liability Companies Law (2020 Revision); or